TeYuanLiu/teyuanliu.github.io/content/blog/programming-language.md

 +++
 title = "Programming Language" date = 2025-04-20
-updated = 2025-05-04
+updated = 2025-12-17
 +++

 We use programming languages to talk to computers, but how does it work?
-Here we list out some common syntax, characteristics of different programming languages and how their code get executed on a computer.
+Here we discuss a few concepts about programming languages including types, syntax, and execution flow.
 <!-- more -->

 ## Type